jadeli1720/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    1. It sits up top of the raw http module provided by node.
+    2. Adds extra functionality: Routing, middleware.....

 - [ ] Describe Middleware?

+    Functions that get the request and responses and perform operations upon them.

 - [ ] Describe a Resource?

+    The things/items the application care about and want to manage (i.e.:Users, products, clients....)

 - [ ] What can the API return to help clients know if a request was successful?

+    The API can return a response message/http response to let the client know if the request was successful

 - [ ] How can we partition our application into sub-applications?

+    We can use routes to partition our application into sub-applications

 ## Project Setup